+After the problem tree analysis, you need to be able to put your selected issue in this road map format.
+Accordingly, you can decide activities and also consider the strategies and approaches that you have selected.
+The parts of planning framework are inter-connected.
 The main activity of advocacy is making your target audiences listen to your logical arguments on a selected issue.
-Therefore, in one sense the entire range of advocacy activities is nothing more than ways of effective message delivery.
+Therefore, in one sense the entire range of advocacy activities is nothing more than different ways of effective message delivery.
 Some literature has also used the term 'advocacy tactics' for advocacy activities.
 Advocacy activities depend primarily upon the advocacy approach that you have selected.
-The following example (Table 4.3) will help you to understand this.
+Table 5.3 will help you to understand this.